collective-soundworks/soundworks/README.md

 {% assign return = 'Object' %}
 {% include includes/method.md %}

-This method returns an object with the placement information.
+This method returns an object with the checkin information.
 The object returned has two properties:

 - `index:Number`
   The index of the client.